daffierHarp/TestSerEx/README.md

 Serialization helpers through extension methods and introducing QN.

 QN stands for Quick-server data objects Notation.
+It is not a single quote JSON, and was given its name unaware that elsewhere in the world, QN was used to label JSON with single quote.

 This form of serialization and de-serialization is used by FAAC/MILO in certain communication protocols and provides notation that is similar to JSON, yet entirely built in C#.
 The Serialization-Extension class called SerEx implements